 By Brian O’Sullivan, OCSTA Director of Catholic Education

-OCSTA was pleased to host a Pre-seminar session for First Nation Trustees and OCSTA Directors on January 18 featuring presentations by Fr.
+OCSTA was pleased to host a Pre-seminar session for First Nation Trustees and OCSTA Directors on January 18 that featured presentations by Fr.
 Pierre Bisson and Sr. Priscilla Solomon.

-Both speakers are both members of our Lady of Guadalupe Circle, a group of lay and Catholic clergy who advise the Canadian Catholic Bishops on Reconciliation and Indigenous Issues.
+Both speakers are members of our Lady of Guadalupe Circle, which is a group of lay and Catholic clergy who advise the Canadian Catholic Bishops on Reconciliation and Indigenous Issues.

-The presentations delivered emphasized the need to address the challenges of cultural assimilation that led to the Residential schools and government policies intended to eliminate Indigenous language and culture.
-The way forward is to learn from those destructive actions and to concenrate on treating both cultures equally and respectfully.
+The presentations delivered emphasized the need to address the challenges of cultural assimilation that led to the development of Residential Schools and government policies intended to eliminate Indigenous language and culture.
+The overriding message emphasized the importance of learning from past destructive actions and moving forward with a focus on respect.

-During the presentation speakers highlighted the Catholic Response to the Truth & Reconciliation Commission where the Bishops rejected “Terra Nullius” and the “Doctrine of Discovery” — two arguments used earlier by Europeans and the Church to justify the taking of Indigenous land.
+During the presentation speakers highlighted the Catholic Response to the Truth & Reconciliation Commission which embraces a rejection of “Terra Nullius” and the “Doctrine of Discovery” — two arguments used earlier by Europeans and the Church to justify the taking of Indigenous land.

-The Bishops also outlined in “Walking Forward Together”, a set of principles to guide towards stronger faith and cultural closeness between the two societies.
+The presentations also highlighted the Bishops response in “Walking Forward Together,” which sets forth a set of principles to guide communities towards stronger faith and cultural closeness between both societies.

 The Association would like to take this opportunity to welcome our newest First Nation’s Trustee, Debbie Mayer from the Mississauga First Nations of Blind River, Ontario.